mihael-dev/BoolFilter/README.md

 </br></br>

 **Known Limitation**
-- User support to enter the query is limited.
+- Limited user support for enterint the boolean query.
+Currently a plain input field is available.